-This page describes what you should record in Salsa CRM when adding a new donation.
+This page describes what you should record when adding a new donation.
 This page describes only the fields on the Main tab of the page.
 Fields at the top of the screen, above the tabs are required to be filled in before the donation can be saved.

 Check out the Donation training course in Salsa Scholars.

 To add a new donation, select the Add Donation button from the toolbar.
 The New Donation screen opens.

 - Enter the Batch Name and hit the Enter key.
 If you do not know the Batch name, click the Batch button to open the Batch search box.
 You may select just the Search button and all open batches will be displayed.

 - Double-click the appropriate batch or add a new batch.
 For more information on Adding a Batch, please refer to this article on Adding a Batch.

 - Once the batch is added or found, the data entry field is replaced with a hyperlink field that links to the existing batch.